This week: Once in a Blue Moon Edited by: Waltz Invictus More Newsletters By This Editor

 Last time, in "Drinks" , I discussed some of the cultural aspects of libations.

-s : In the US, life seems to centre around the Church and associated rituals.
+Santeven Quokklaus : In the US, life seems to centre around the Church and associated rituals.
 In Australia, it is based around the pub and associated rituals.
 Maybe that is why in my fantasy world I have conflated the two, with a lot of religious elements being found in taverns and public houses.

 It's more like coffee houses here, much to my dismay, because I'd rather socialize at a bar, on those rare occasions when I choose to socialize at all.

-NaNoNette : In one of my fantasy stories, I had a character get his bottle of fairy wine taken away and emptied out into the sink as a form of punishment.
+Annette : In one of my fantasy stories, I had a character get his bottle of fairy wine taken away and emptied out into the sink as a form of punishment.

 That's alcohol abuse.
 Also, no one deserves that.

-BIG BAD WOLF is Howling : In my John Wrangler stuff, I use something called Strong Juice - a catch-all fermented fruit juices by Feral Humans basically.
+BIG BAD WOLF is Merry : In my John Wrangler stuff, I use something called Strong Juice - a catch-all fermented fruit juices by Feral Humans basically.
 Feral humans use it as a trade item, for medicine, and as part of a way of showing the dead respect - where they pour some upon the remains of the dead, to make sure the spirit crosses over, and doesn't haunt the living.

 The "pour one out for the fallen" cultural thing happens in consensus reality, too, and, unlike the last comment, doesn't qualify as alcohol abuse in my opinion.

-GeminiGem🐾 : Cultural differences are definitely interesting.
+🐕GeminiGem🎁 : Cultural differences are definitely interesting.
 I had a German co-worker who was horrified to see me adding lots of ice to my water.
 What she didn't know was that I added ice to everything: water, coffee, soda, even wine.
 Yes, I said wine.
 I had to swear my sister-in-law to secrecy so the rest of my wine-snob family wouldn't find out.

 I'm a wine snob and I find that blasphemous.
 (Okay, no, seriously, you like what you like.)